James-ben-tombling/Robot_Prog_Tasks/README.md

 # Robot_Prog_Tasks
 LCAS Robot programming task from the workshop UoL <br />
+## Basic stuff you should know
+1. Rostopic: Some nodes provide information for other nodes, as a camera feed would do, for example.
+Such a node is said to publish information that can be received by other nodes.
+The information in ROS is called a topic.
+Simply, A topic defines the types of messages that will be sent concerning that topic.
+2. ROS Node: Basically, nodes are processes that perform some computation or task.
+The nodes themselves are really software processes but with the capability to register with the ROS Master node and communicate with other nodes in the system.
+The ROS design idea is that each node is independent and interacts with other nodes using the ROS communication capability.
+The Master node is described in the ROS Master section to follow.The nodes that transmit data publish the topic name and the type of message to be sent.
+3. ROS message: ROS messages are defined by the type of message and the data format.
+The ROS package named std_msgs, for example, has messages of type String which consist of a string of characters.
+Other message packages for ROS have messages used for robot navigation or robotic sensors.
+4. seeing the topic and nodes: <br />
+  - roscore to start the Master and allow nodes to communicate (doesng need to be done if your already done roslaunch.

+    -rosnode list to list the active nodes

+    -rostopic list to list the topics associated with active ROS nodes
 ## how to start my ROS
 $ sudo apt-get update && sudo apt-get upgrade  <br />
 $ sudo apt-get install ros-melodic-uol-cmp9767m-base ros-melodic-desktop  <br />